DjDeveloperr/DjDeveloperr/README.md

 ### 👋 Hey, I’m Dj

-I’m a high schooler, hobby programmer, and an open-source maintainer & contributor.
+I’m a hobby programmer and an open-source maintainer & contributor.

-I primarily use TypeScript and Rust, sometimes Swift, C# or Python too.
+I primarily use JavaScriptTypeScript and Rust, sometimes Swift, C# or Python too.

 ### Projects